formalParrot/bigstone-database/README.md

 > **Note:** The API only accepts requests from our website or `localhost:8787`.

-More on how to use the documentation can be found at https://formalparrot.github.io/bigstone-database/docs/
+More on how to use the API can be found at https://formalparrot.github.io/bigstone-database/docs/

 ---